tc39/source-map/source-map-rev3.md

 #### Linking generated code to source maps

-While the source map format is intended to be language agnostic, it is useful to have a few language specific notes.
+While the source map format is intended to be language and platform agnostic, it is useful to have a some conventions for the expected use-case of web server hosted javascript.

+There are two suggested ways to link source maps to the output.
+The first requires server support to add a HTTP header and the second requires an annotation in the source.

+The HTTP header should supply the source map URL reference as:

+    X-SourceMap

 The generated code may include a line at the end of the source, with the following form:

 ```
-    //@sourceMappingURL=<url>
+    //@ sourceMappingURL=<url>
 ```

+Regardless of the method used to retrieve the source mapping URL the same process is used to resolve it, which is as follows:

  When the source mapping URL is not absolute, then it is relative to the generated code’s “source origin”.
 The source origin is determined by one of the following cases: